Practical Protection Against DNS Rebinding Attacks

 How about QUAD9 Secure DNS Resolver?

-I have tested QUAD9 Secure DNS resolver, and they apparently do not provide protection to DNS Rebinding attacks.
+I have tested QUAD9 Secure DNS resolver, and they do not protect DNS Rebinding attacks.

 Acknowledgment

-I would like to thank Andzej Valcik for his contribution to the research.
+I want to thank Andzej Valcik for his contribution to the research.

 Update (September 16th, 2018):

 Blocking this bypass will be straightforward.
-The rule should block/drop any DNS query that responds with a CNAME of “localhost”.
+The rule should block any DNS query that responds with a CNAME of “localhost”.

 Link to NCC group research: Link